 In this case, I had a drawer that had become a cluttered mess of a dozen Ninja Bullet cups and lids, a mish-mash of fondue forks, skewers, and Cuisinart accessories, and all kinds of other kitchen utensils.
 The kicker?
 The drawer directly above this one was nearly empty!

-Kitchen Drawer After:
+Kitchen Drawer After Decluttering:

-Under Kitchen Sink Before:
+Tackle the Space Under the Kitchen Sink

 Why is that so many things come to live under my kitchen sink that don't even belong there?
 Hair clips?
 Bug spray?

 This space has been driving me crazy for weeks- I couldn't tell what was in it so I ended up buying duplicates of items I already owned, and it took me less than 20 minutes to empty it, wipe it down, return what belongs here and find the right home for what doesn't!

 My sons Kyle and Spencer have at least a dozen hats each- and they are tossed everywhere in their room, on desks, bookshelves, nightstands, the floor.
 All it took was 5 minutes to order some command hooks This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. and then 15 minutes to hang them up in the boys' closets and the problem was solved!

 Whether it's a set of bookshelves in the family room or toy shelves in the kids' rooms- at least twice a year, it is great to go through them and remove items that you no longer love or use.

 On our bookshelves, we had so many books that the kids had already outgrown that were taking up space, and it was making it hard for the kids to find books they hadn't read that would interest them.
 So I spent two 20-minute sessions with the kids just going through the kids' books for early readers and deciding what we were ready to part with.
 (We boxed up 5 cartons of books to donate!)